 It isn’t often but sometimes employees prefer reinstatement to their prior job over receiving strictly financial relief.
 It is unusual for the employee to desire reinstatement.
 Most people oppose the idea of returning to a job where the employee endured harassment and suffers a reputation as not being a team player, making waves, and so on.
 The usual preference is to move on, even if that means giving up higher pay or job opportunities.
 However, there are two key reasons why employees sometimes prefer reinstatement as a remedy for employment discrimination.

-Job market in Dallas-Fort Worth
+Job market in Texas

 First, sometimes the job market is bad enough the employee has little other option.
 Today’s job market is not fantastic, even in Texas.
 In more rural parts of Texas the unemployment rate can be quite high.
 It isn’t always easy to locate new employment within weeks, or even months, after losing a job.
 It is even more difficult to go into the job market with your last employer not giving a favorable recommendation.
 Victims of employment discrimination often find it very difficult to find any work right away; let alone trying to find work equal in pay and benefits that the last job offered.
 In these situations, employees often take an opportunity to return to the discriminating employer to avoid unemployment.